openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

  - Convert an element type.
  - Customize operations.

-Usage of these operations is similar to Preprocessing.
+Usage of these operations is similar to pre-processing.
 Below is an example:

 @sphinxtabset